Whale of a ride: Crashed subway train lands on giant sea creature sculpture

 The train burst through the buffers at the station, which is at the southernmost end of the Rotterdam metro system, and would have crashed more than 30 feet to the ground had it not landed on one of two whale tails installed by architect Maarten Struijs almost 20 years ago.

+He explained that trains drop off passengers at the station before continuing to a parking area, which is where the incident occurred.

+The tracks were built on a viaduct in an existing park, and local people asked for the whale tails to be installed as compensation for the loss of space in the park, Struijs said.

 “I’ll make sure to get a few photos.
-Because now it is at its best, and it will look worse when they prop it up,” Struijs told Dutch national broadcaster NOS.
+Because now it is at its best, and it will look worse when they prop it up,” he told Dutch national broadcaster NOS.

 “I could never have imagined it.”